Ahh…the age-old debate on whether the convenience of a fixed campervan bed beats out the utility of a convertible bed.

 With the bed put away during the day, you’ll have to find space to store your blanket, pillows, and sheets.
 And these are pretty bulky items.

 We actually pack our bedding into vacuum-sealed bags and squeeze all the air out so they shrink in volume.

 Assembling our bed at night takes roughly 7-10 minutes—every day.
 And sometimes, we don’t feel like going through the hassle of making the bed.
 But we’re forced to unless we want to sleep on our benches.

 We actually did sleep all night on our benches once and regret it the following day.

 Though we have ample storage space under our benches, we would have considerably more storage if we had a fixed bed.

-We hope you enjoyed our article on why we think the fixed bed vs convertible bed debate ends up being a no-brainer.
+We hope you enjoyed our article on why we think the fixed bed vs convertible bed debate is a no-brainer.

-We believe installing a convertible campervan bed is clearly the better choice.
+We believe installing a convertible campervan bed is the better choice.

-If there are any points you think we forgot, please let us know!
-You can easily contact us through email or by filling out the form in our footer.
+If there are any points you think we forgot, please let us know by posting a comment below.